 For instance, if your native language is English, you can learn Chinese, Russian, Spanish, or any number of other languages but you won’t start speaking English with a Chinese, Russian, or any other accent.

-The opposite is far more likely – you will speak Chinese, Russian, or Spanish with an English accent.
+The opposite is far more likely – you will speak Mandarin, Russian, or Spanish with an English accent.

 Our native language is so deeply ingrained in our memory and our subconscious, it is hard to drastically change it.
 You can deliberately learn a different accent, but you will likely go back to your ‘original’ accent if you don’t pay careful attention to your speech.